 You Have a Fake — Now What?

 If it’s a brush that you use and like, then keep on using it.
-Then one day, when it falls apart (the fakes aren’t made nearly as well), you can go and get yourself a real MAC makeup brush.
-Some of the fakes are really quite decent in their own right, and if you didn’t pay much money for them, why not go ahead and use them?
-If, however, you paid a lot for a fake, and you bought it recently, try to return it.
+Then, one day, you can get a real MAC makeup brush when it falls apart (the fakes aren’t made as well).
+Some of the fakes are quite decent in their own right, and if you didn’t pay much money for them, why not go ahead and use them?
+If you spent a lot on a fake and bought it recently, try to return it.

 Cleaning Your Makeup Brush (Whoever Made It)

-Now that you have your makeup brushes, whether by MAC, Sephora, Bare Escentuals, Smashbox, or “maker unknown,” you do need to clean them now and again.
+Now that you have your makeup brushes, whether by MAC, Sephora, Bare Escentuals, Smashbox, or “maker unknown,” you must clean them now and again.
 So here you go — a how-to for cleaning makeup brushes [http://www.minerals-cosmetics.net/makeup-brushes/how-to-clean-makeup-brushes/].
-And if you’re interested in exploring the world of mineral makeup, you can see more about minerals cosmetics [http://www.minerals-cosmetics.net], too.
+If you’re interested in exploring the world of mineral makeup, you can learn more about mineral cosmetics [http://www.minerals-cosmetics.net], too.

 Have a beauty-filled day!

 Yeah, you could say it took a while.
 After forty years, Fleetwood Mac has finally made a follow-up album worthy of Rumours.
-Although only two of the quintet members are named on the cover, Lindsay Buckingham and Christine McVie, all but one from the band of the Rumours-era appear on the album.
-Stevie Nicks is the lone absentee, but the record holds up well even without her contributions.
+Although only two of the quintet members are named on the cover, Lindsay Buckingham and Christine McVie, all but one from the band of the Rumours era appear on the album.
+Stevie Nicks is the lone absentee, but the record holds well despite her contributions.

-To record the album, Buckingham and McVie chose the same studio in which they made Tusk, the somewhat disappointing follow-up to the hugely successful Rumours.
+Buckingham and McVie chose the same studio to record the album.
+They also made Tusk, the somewhat disappointing follow-up to the hugely successful Rumours.
 While Tusk did include several singles, it never came close to garnering the accolades bestowed on its predecessor.

 However, this time, that studio did serve to deliver a true follow-up, as nearly every song is deserving of hit status.
-As was the case with Rumours, just two of the tracks, both composed by Christine McVie, are not up to par with the others.
+As with Rumours, just two of the tracks, composed by Christine McVie, are not up to par with the others.

-One of her tunes here, though, is the clear highlight of the album.
+One of her tunes here, though, is the album’s clear highlight.
 The catchy chorus and lush imagery of “Red Sun” would make it worthy of a spot between the grooves on Rumours, perhaps next to “You Make Loving Fun” or “I Don’t Wanna Know.”

-Buckingham had clearly been the most creative genius behind Rumours, writing the classics “Don’t Stop” and “Go Your Own Way” as well as “Second Hand News.”
-He is also the key contributor to this album, coming up with two of its best tracks.
+Buckingham is clearly the most creative genius behind Rumours, writing the classics “Don’t Stop” and “Go Your Own Way” as well as “Second Hand News.”
+He is also the key contributor to this album, creating two of its best tracks.

 “Lay Down For Free” could be interpreted as a sequel to the Rumours track “The Chain,” only with hearing the sound of rain falling instead of listening to the wind blow on the earlier track.
 For the song “On With the Show,” Buckingham presents an optimistic message similar to that he delivered in “Don’t Stop.”